HermesApp/Hermes/Documentation/FAQ.md

 If you had to use these steps, chances are there is a bug that should be reported.
 All bug reports are welcome on the [issue tracker](https://github.com/HermesApp/Hermes/issues).

+## Can I enable logging in Hermes?

+Logging is enabled at startup: hold down ⌥ (Option key) after launching Hermes.
+Look for the  (ladybug emoji) in the window title.

+Once you have logging enabled, open Console.app `/Applications/Utilities/Console.app` and navigate to the Hermes log folder:

+1. Under "FILES" on the sidebar,
+2. Expand `~/Library/Logs`
+3. Expand `Hermes`
+4. Click the latest log created by Hermes

+You can then copy the log text and send it in a bug report.